Dear District 34 Parents,

 One area where we have had improvement since July is in our ability to collect and track local COVID data.
 We have collaborated with the Northfield Township elementary school districts to develop a local public health dashboard that shows cases, positivity rate and youth cases in our community (rather than county-wide) and indicates when the community transmission level requires us to seek guidance from the Cook County Department of Public Health (CCDPH) to shift instructional models.
 I will share more about those metrics at Monday’s Board of Education meeting.

 We also are tracking the data in our schools, and today we launched our District COVID-19 Case Dashboard.
 We will update the dashboard weekly, and will send an automatic notification when it is updated.
-Staff members in each building have become certified in contact tracing to supplement the work of CCDPH and increase the speed at which we can determine exposure and contact those affected (“close contacts,” those who were within 6 feet of a confirmed case of COVID-19, with or without a face covering, for at least 15 minutes cumulative throughout the course of a day).
+Staff members in each building have become certified in contact tracing to supplement the work of CCDPH and increase the speed at which we can determine exposure and contact those affected (“close contact” is anyone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period, starting from 2 days before illness onset.
+Under the new CDC definition, for example, an individual exposed to COVID-19 for only 5 minutes but three different times within a 24-hour period now falls under the definition of a “close contact.”).
 If your child has been in close contact with a student or staff member who has tested positive for COVID-19, you will be directly contacted, and will be given information on what you need to do to take care of your child.

 Registration for Next Trimester